MWE001/Staff-Application-php/README.md

 v2.0 release by MWE001 Staff Application phpVMS version for Simpilt's phpVMS version 5.5
 - removed recaptcha from the application form and added nocaptcha recaptcha.
-- changed all tpl files to php for the newer version of phpVMS -edited all calls to .tpl files to direct to .php files.
+- changed all tpl files to php for the newer version of phpVMS
+- edited all calls to .tpl files to direct to .php files.
+- i dropped the template files in their own folder.

 ##Special Notes